AmpersandTarski/Ampersand/docs/the-command-line-tool/commands-vs.-4.0.0-and-later.md

     &#x20;Generate a data model in UML 2.0 style.
 11. `ampersand [options]* validate <filename>`

-    Compare results of rule evaluation in Haskell and SQL, for testing expression semantics.
+    Compare results of rule evaluation in Haskell and SQL, for testing term semantics.
 This requires command line PHP with MySQL support.
 12. `ampersand [options]* test <filename>`

     &#x20;Run test suites in a given directory.
 This is meant to do regression testing during automatic build (e.g. Travis-ci)